baikj/centreon/doc/en/installation/from_packages.rst

  $ yum install centreon-poller-centreon-engine

-The communication between a central server and a poller server is by SSH.
+The communication between a central server and a poller server is made by SSH.

 You should exchange the SSH keys between the servers.